-- What Drain Fields Are.
-To put it simply, drain fields are networks of pipes that connect to septic tanks.
-These pipes slope downward and away from the tank, spreading outward as they go.
-They also have holes cut into their sides and are filled with porous materials such as gravel.
+To put it simply, a drain field is a network of pipes that connect to a septic tank.
+The pipes slope downward and away from the tank, spreading outward as they go.
+Holes are cut into the sides of the pipes and are filled with a porous material such as gravel.

 Drain fields are used to manage the liquid waste that comes out of septic tanks, eliminating impurities before the water rejoins the natural water table.

 Without a drain field, your septic tank would simply overflow, leaving you with quite a disaster including foul-smelling and hazardous runoff in your yard.
 Coincidentally, as the Quality Septic team knows first-hand, this is exactly what happens when the drain field is blocked.